 UWA uses a split model of advising, using both a centralized advising system as well as faculty advising.
 Incoming students (freshmen and transfer students with less than 24 credit hours) are assigned a CARES Advisor who works closely with each student during the first two years on campus.
-In most cases, a student's CARES advisor is also his or her Freshman Seminar (UWA 101) instructor.
 Students meet with their advisor at least twice each semester, as well as during the pre-registration period.
 The goal of each meeting is to assist students in identifying resources and activities that help them formulate goals and develop a plan to achieve those goals.
 CARES Advisors use a holistic approach to advising and employ the Appreciative Advising philosophy in working with students.

 Incoming students will be evaluated at the end of their second full semester (i.e., a traditional student that starts in the fall term will meet with CARES and a faculty advisor in the spring term to register for the second full semester) to determine if they continue with their CARES Advisor or begin working with a faculty advisor.
 While CARES Advisors work with students to formulate goals and develop a plan to meet those goals, faculty advisors are more specialized in their fields and can begin assisting students in accomplishing their set goals.
 Faculty advisors can provide students with information on graduate schools and/or career options in their chosen fields.
 They may also assist students in developing a professional network in their respective areas of interest.